 The Stage 3 Complaints Panel will consider the complaint and all of the evidence presented by both parties.
-The Panel can:
+The purpose of the Panel is not to review the substance of the complaint as this will have been dealt with at Stages 1 and 2.
+The Panel will review whether: